Swift-Universe/Swift-Tensor/README.md

 ###### Tensor.swift

-This is a very lightweight library written in Swift for working with `Tensor` data type.
+This is a super lightweight library written in Swift for working with `Tensor` data type.
 It offers simplicity and flexibility in initializing and manipulating the `Tensor` instance.
 Swift's `subscript` feature is used to access the data of `Tensor` instance.
 Many specific functions are also provided to do important matrix and vector-based operations.

 Moreover, `Tensor` automatically infers its type from the type of `elements` you provide to it.
 In addition to its generic nature, it is intentionally restricted to work with `Int`, `Float`, or `Double` data types because it is a computational library.